Employee appreciation in the workplace leads to some big benefits.

 GE Appliances empowers their leaders to show appreciation and help employees feel valued.
 Previously, recognition was seen as compensation with cash awards, but GE Appliances wanted to move towards creating more meaningful recognition experiences for their people.
 So they launched Recognize YOU, a new appreciation program on the Culture Cloud platform that enables all employees and leaders to send eCards to appreciate effort and give award nominations to reward results.
 Leaders find it easy to send eCards and encourage peer-to-peer recognition.

 Analysis of recognition data shows the Recognize YOU program generated a substantial impact.
 When employees use the program to send or receive recognition, they were more likely to feel positive about leaders and the company:

 They were also more likely to stay—likelihood of attrition decreased 58% when an employee received any type of recognition in the prior month.

-The success of Recognize YOU came from the company empowering managers to recognise and appreciate their teams without the help of HR.
+The success of Recognize YOU came from the company empowering managers to recognize and appreciate their teams without the help of HR.
 Leaders own the entire reward and recognition experience and have the autonomy to make decisions about employee rewards.
 There are no barriers to creating whatever experiences they want for their people.
-Leader dashboards help managers understand who is being recognised and giving recognition on their teams, and leaders can use the platform to build their own campaigns for recognition.
+Leader dashboards help managers understand who is being recognized and giving recognition on their teams, and leaders can use the platform to build their own campaigns for recognition.

 “Recognition creates a culture of great leadership.
 It’s about being kind and part of being a good manager.
 It’s what makes our culture and business thrive,” says Jeremy Eaton, a manager at GE Appliances.